Get It!

 Examples

-Set the result of your big formula in the memory 0 and reuse it with the recall function.
+Set the result of your big formula in the memory 0.

 General Purpose Functions Jack of All Trade